Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

-Furthermore, to fix notation, we also recall the notions of lax functor, and generalized vertical transformation \cite[{}2.2]{GP04}, and we provide definitions for (op)lax horizontal transformations, and the corresponding notion of modifications.
-For later reference, we also work out the (pseudo)double categorical structures formed by these objects.
+We also introduce the notion of \textit{(op)lax horizontal transformations}, and the corresponding notion of modifications, which is the natural generalization of lax natural transformations and modifications from bicategory theory \cite{Gra69, Gra74} to the setting of pseudodouble categories.
+Furthermore, we study the (pseudodouble) categorical structures formed by these objects, which form our basic vocabulary for the remainder of this work.